Braided river

-A braided river, or braided channel, consists of a network of river channels separated by small, often temporary, islands called braid bars or, in British English usage, aits or eyots.
+A braided river (also called braided channel or braided stream) consists of a network of river channels separated by small, often temporary, islands called braid bars or, in British English usage, aits or eyots.

 Braided streams tend to occur in rivers with high sediment loads or coarse grain sizes, and in rivers with steeper slopes than typical rivers with straight or meandering channel patterns.
 They are also associated with rivers with rapid and frequent variation in the amount of water they carry, i.e., with "flashy" rivers, and with rivers with weak banks.

 Braided channels are found in a variety of environments all over the world, including gravelly mountain streams, sand bed rivers, on alluvial fans, on river deltas, and across depositional plains.

 Description

 A braided river consists of a network of multiple shallow channels that diverge and rejoin around ephemeral braid bars.
-This gives the river a fancied resemblance to the interweaved strands of a braid.
+This gives the river a fancied resemblance to the interwoven strands of a braid.
 The braid bars, also known as channel bars, branch islands, or accreting islands, are usually unstable and may be completely covered at times of high water.
 The channels and braid bars are usually highly mobile, with the river layout often changing significantly during flood events.
 When the islets separating channels are stabilized by vegetation, so that they are more permanent features, they are sometimes called aits or eyots.

 A braided river differs from a meandering river, which has a single sinuous channel.
-It is also distinct from an anastomosing river.
-Anastomosing rivers are similar to braided rivers in that they consist of multiple interweaving channels.
-However, anastomosing rivers consist of semi-permanent channels which are separated by floodplain rather than channel bars.
-These channels may themselves be braided.
+It is also distinct from an anastomosing river, which consist of multiple interweaving semi-permanent channels which are separated by floodplain rather than channel bars; these channels may themselves be braided.